 As usual, I will be using RivalIQ‘s social benchmark report for evaluation purposes.

-There is no Discord group.
+There is no Discord group for V-ID.

 And that concludes this section on the Community.

 For the following Development analysis, I will be evaluating project leadership, the website, the roadmap, the whitepaper, the wallets and finally providing a general overview: